- Available in: Paperback, Ebook, and Audiobook

 Watch the Book Trailer:

-Gazing about at the city around him, Christoffer’s attention arrested at the unwelcome sight of a tall lanky figure standing at the far end of the bridge.
+Gazing about at the city around him, Christoffer zeroed in on the unwelcome sight of a tall, lanky figure standing at the far end of the bridge.

-“Oh come on now,” he whined.
+“Oh, come on now,” he whined.
 “I don’t want to be kidnapped again.
-I got plans this weekend.
+I’ve got plans this weekend.
 Good plans.
-Great plans even.”
+Great plans, even.”

-Suspicious, Christoffer asked, “Why are you asking me and not Zaria?”
+Suspicious, Christoffer asked, “If you need help, why are you asking me and not Zaria?”

 Olaf scowled.
 “I be not bothering her with me troubles just yet.
 I be needing another pair of eyes.
 You be doing the job nicely.”

-“Gee, thanks,” said Christoffer.
-“You know, I really have to get to school, and I got this thing after with my baby sisters.
-What about Queen Helena?”
+“Gee, thanks,” said Christoffer dryly.
+“You know, I really have to get to school, and I’ve got this thing after with my baby sisters.
+What about Queen Helena?
+Is she free?”

 “Queen Helena’s still recovering?
 Zaria didn’t mention this,” Christoffer said, concerned.
 “How is she watching over the dragons?”

-“She be not watching.
+“She not be watching.
 She be with me in my river, away from the wretched things,” Olaf said.
+“Only way to heal.”